 Lanesboro Arts presents “Heartbeats” an exhibition featuring the work of Viroqua, WI based artist Kathie Wheeler.
 The show opens on June 19th – August 15th.
 Always free and open to the public, gallery hours are Wednesday – Sunday, 10 a.m. – 5 p.m.

 While Kathie is known for her landscape plein air work, this unique exhibition focuses exclusively on figurative paintings.
-This expressive series celebrate people from diverse cultural backgrounds, including a young tattooed woman and her dog, a same sex couple contemplating their soon-to-be-born child, and Native American dancers at a powwow.
+This expressive series celebrate people from different backgrounds.
 Kathie hopes the paintings prompt heartfelt reactions from viewers as they uncover universal themes of humanity.
 As Kathie explains, “I try to put the feeling or emotion I see in a place or person on the canvas.
 My hope is that the viewer can take some of that away with them.”

 Kathie describes her process as such: “I count myself fortunate to be an artist.
 My paintings reflect the scenes and people in my daily life and many are begun or painted entirely on location or from life.
 Painting “en plein air” is filled with both challenges and great pleasure.
 No day is ever the same,” explains Wheeler.
 “And so, I join the long history of adventurers who translate the beauty of their surroundings onto canvas with brushes and paint.
 It gives me great pleasure to share these moments in time with those who live with my paintings in their lives.”